“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

-The dog days of summer are officially behind us and cooler weather is moving in.
-The leaves are changing, sweaters are being pulled out of storage, and our dogs are more eager than ever to get outside and play!
+The dog days of summer are finally behind us and cooler weather is moving in.
+The leaves will soon be changing, sweaters are being pulled out of storage, and our dogs are more eager than ever to get outside and play!

 For many pet parents, fall is the most wonderful time of the year – perfect for heading outdoors and enjoying life with dogs.
 But, autumn brings with it some hidden dangers, potential problems, and a few sources of stress for our four-legged family.